Superconducting Cloud Chamber

-{\bf Discussions and Summary} -- Particle tracking detectors play a crucial role in the discovery of new particles, greatly advancing the fields of particle physics.
+{\bf Discussions and Summary} -- Particle tracking detectors play a crucial role in the fields of particle physics.
 Many fundamental charged particles such as the positron and muon were discovered in Wilson cloud chamber~\cite{Grupen_Shwartz_2008}.
 Afterwards, the bubble chamber made a series of significant discoveries~\cite{Glaser:1952zz} including weak neutral currents.
 Cherenkov detectors can also be used to detect neutral high-speed particles, such as high-energy neutrinos~\cite{Bolotovskii_2009}.
 Recently, new tracking detectors such as wire chambers, spark chambers, drift chambers, and solid-state nuclear track detectors have been developed for a wider range of physics explorations~\cite{Sauli:1977mt,GUO2012233}.
 DM is typically considered as an unknown particle.
 Its detection can also be aided by various bubble chambers~\cite{PICASSO:2012ngj,COUPP:2012jrk,PICO:2015amc,PICO:2023uff}.

 The detection methods based on scattering and ionization used by the detectors above all have certain energy thresholds.
 Ionizing an atom typically requires $\sim 10\,$eV of energy.
 This requires the kinetic energy of the incident particles to be greater than this threshold.
 Consequently, they can not detect the millicharged DM thermalized with the Earth's environment and even the SM charged particles with velocity lower than $10^{-4}$.